-Graduate students intending to travel for academic purposes (presentation, research, etc.) should consult with the department's administrative staff very early in their planning process.
+Graduate students intending to travel for academic purposes (presentation, research, etc.) and being funded by a University source (e.g. a faculty grant that covers grad student travel) should consult with the department's administrative staff very early in their planning process.
 Failure to do so may result in an inability to reimburse the student for any travel expenses, regardless of how much funding the student is granted and from what source.

-Whenever possible, the department provides support to graduate students planning to attend the annual conferences of the Associate for Education in Journalism and Mass Communication (AEJMC), the National Communication Association (NCA), and the International Communication Association (ICA).
-For the 2019-2020 academic year, the department will pay for an active graduate student's conference registration fee at the early or regular student registration rate.
+Whenever possible, the department provides support to graduate students planning to attend the annual conferences of the Associate for Education in Journalism and Mass Communication (AEJMC), the National Communication Association (NCA), the International Communication Association (ICA), the International Association for Relationship Research (IARR), and the Eastern Communication Association (ECA).
+For the 2022-23 fiscal year, the department will pay for an active graduate student's conference registration fee at the early or regular student registration rate.
 When it is more cost-effective to become a member of the organization in order to get a reduced registration rate, the department will pay for one year of student membership as well.
 However, these fees MUST be paid using the department procurement card (credit card).
 Do not pay for organizational membership or conference registration on your own and expect to be reimbursed.

-If funding is available, a student may ask that another national or international conference be substituted for one of the three (AEJMC, NCA, ICA).
-The student should contact the Director of Graduate Studies who will then consult with the Graduate Studies Committee.
+If funding is available, a student may ask that another conference of similar cost be substituted for one of the above.
+The student should fill out the Graduate Student Conference Substitution Request Form (HuskyCT→Comm Teaching and Learning→COMM Grad Student Resources→Forms) and have it signed by their advisor and then submit the form to the DGS.
+The Director of Graduate Studies will then consult with the Graduate Studies Committee for approval.